capeswords/capeswords.github.io/_pages/events.md

 permalink: /events
 layout: page
 excerpt: We have a number of events through out the year.
 All are welcome to join us on our Open Days to get a taste and sense of what we do.
 Please contact us to book your place in the Open day session!
-highlight: The Next Open day is on Monday 4th February 2019.
+highlight: The Next Open day is on Monday 29th April 2019.
 image: events.jpg
 background-image: fencing_banner.jpg
 ---